vapurrmaid/vapurrmaid/README.md

 - https://github.com/cdr/enterprise-images
 - https://github.com/typescript-eslint/typescript-eslint

-I like mathematics, but am a complete amateur

-- Wrote [this](https://github.com/vapurrmaid/markov-chain) and have been meaning to write some kind of example project consuming its powers.
+I like mathematics, but am a complete amateur.
+Wrote [this](https://github.com/vapurrmaid/markov-chain) and have been meaning to write some kind of example project consuming its powers.
-- I also made [this](https://discomath.github.io/discomathweb/#/topics) a long time ago :grimacing:

 Whenever I find time again, I'll be studying more on generative (art/text/images)